GerrardRepo/Projects/README.md

 - document assumptions and tradeoffs
 - improve iteratively through testing/debugging

-I use these projects to translate theory from coursework and certifications into hands-on implementation.
+I use these projects to translate theory from coursework and certifications into hands on implementation.

 ---